Water Weight Calculator

 Calculating the weight of water

 To work out the weight of a container of water, you'll need a couple of figures: the volume of water and the density of the water (ideally in g/ml, for this example).
-Before you begin your conversion, you'll need to ensure that your volume figure is converted to milliliters (mL).
-You can use the liquid volume converter if you need to make a conversion.
-Let's move on to our example of how to convert:
+Before you begin your conversion, you'll need to convert your volume figure to milliliters (mL) first.
+You can use our volume converter for this if you need to.
+Or, if your volume of water is in gallons, you can convert to liters here.

 Water density at room temperature: 0.99802 g/ml